SrisittikumChanintorn/RAG-Based-Pharmacist-Support-AI/README.md

     * Type "q", "quit", or "exit" in the input field to close the application.

 ## Project Structure
-   This project select python version  3.11.6
+   This project select python version  3.11.6 as a interpreter

  ```bash